AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 14 HP 1 Armor

 They dwell beneath the earth because they do not belong above it any longer.
 An undying race of mighty titans fled the plains and mountains in ages past—driven out by men and their heroes.
 Left to bide their time in the dark, hate and anger warmed by the pools of lava deep below.
-It’s said that an earthquake is a goliath’s birthing cry.
-Someday they’ll take back what’s theirs. *Instinct*: To retake
+It's said that an earthquake is a goliath's birthing cry.
+Someday they'll take back what's theirs. *Instinct*: To retake

 - Shake the earth
 - Retreat, only to come back stronger